Remedial Massage Near Me: Sydney University Remedial Massage Therapy

-We have 2 female therapists with full Australian qualifications in our clinic who consistently receive high recommendations for the quality of their massage.
-Our high quality remedial massage therapists are registered for HICAPS and so you can get your private health insurance rebates instantly on our HICAPS machine.
+We have a very experienced female massage therapist with full Australian qualifications at our remedial massage clinic who consistently receive high recommendations for the quality of her massage therapy.
+Getting a massage can help relieve pain and improve your health.
+Our high-quality remedial massage therapists are registered for HICAPS, so you can get your private health insurance rebates instantly.

 Regular remedial massage therapy is beneficial for maintaining the body's wellness, relieving pain, and working towards optimal health.

-Remedial massage uses specific techniques to stretch and lengthen connective tissue and muscles, reduces pain and discomfort, bringing wellness and a sense of relaxation and mobility to the client.
+Remedial massage uses specific techniques to stretch and lengthen connective tissue and muscles.
+Remedial massage reduces pain and discomfort, bringing wellness and a sense of relaxation and mobility to the client.

 In remedial massage therapy, the best practitioners are trained to perform a treatment using not only observation and assessment skills but also tactile feeling hands skills to direct the individual treatment for a client.
 Your massage therapist will give you an individualized massage that addresses your needs, gives you pain relief, and improves your health.